ahoymrag/ahoymrag.github.io/1153/writing/special/chumBucket_back.md

 8.13.23 - said good bye - after seieng eachother for nearly 17 days every day - it has been a wild ride
 # 8.13.23 - hung out outside at the yale school of mgmt

+SEPTEMBER

+9.10 - Brewed Beer - went to sunday funday at church - painted a little tiger on a little fellow but really it was all just a little silly - and cute -

+9.11 - we walked to work together - she held my milk crate - and it was lovely - i miss her - was sending cheeky photos